 How to Write a Basic Marketing Plan

 Creating a basic, "bare bones" marketing plan is simple, but for the uninitiated, it can seem to be a daunting task—even for talented new entrepreneurs and small business owners.
-However, since the old saying, "failure to plan is planning to fail," is true more often than not, it's probably a good idea to learn how to create a simple marketing plan if you are, or you're hoping to one day become, a marketer.
+However, the old saying, "failure to plan is planning to fail," is true more often than not.
+For this reason, it's probably a good idea to learn how to create a simple marketing plan if you are now, or you're hoping to one day become, a marketer.

 As a marketing consultant and former college marketing professor, I believe the word “plan” simply sounds foreboding.
 My experience with clients and MBA students leads me to believe that the “planning” of anything tends to conjure up images of hours and hours of intensive and dull, laborious work.
 But it doesn't have to be.
 Even though it might sound scary, creating a simple marketing plan is not that difficult.
 And, it’s something that should always be done before executing marketing activities and before attempting to measure/assess the effectiveness of marketing efforts—both of which are crucial to the ultimate success of any business.
 A plan will help you improve the chances for success of your marketing activities, and the likelihood of achieving your desired results.

-This Hub provides a description of the essential elements needed in the marketing planning process, and offers advice and suggestions to help in preparation of a simple marketing plan that can be adapted to fit the basic marketing needs of just about any type of business or service.
+This Hub provides a description of the essential elements needed in the marketing planning process, what is needed to create a marketing plan.
+It offers advice and suggestions to help in preparation of a simple marketing plan that can be adapted to fit the basic marketing needs of just about any type of business or service.

 There are many variations in the format and number of elements included in different marketing plans because each plan is custom-tailored to fit the situation, circumstances, and business/marketing needs of a particular product, service, entrepreneur, or business owner.
 Still, for our purposes, there are some bare bones/standard elements that should be included in any marketing plan.
 These elements include the basic 4P’s of the “Marketing Mix” which are product, price, place (distribution channels), and promotion, plus several other related and crucial considerations.